 If you’re thinking of adding a dachshund to your family, it’s important to know that they require quite a bit of care and attention.
 These delightful little dogs are bred to be hunting companions, which means they’re used to working closely with humans.

-They have a lot of energy and need plenty of exercise, but they’re also very intelligent and easily bored, so they need mental stimulation as well.
+They have a lot of energy and need plenty of physical activity, but they’re also very intelligent and easily bored, so they need mental stimulation as well.
 They’re also extremely loyal and form strong bonds with their owners, which can make them needy dogs that require a lot of attention.

 But if you can provide all that they need in terms of love, attention, and exercise, you’ll be rewarded with a lifetime of devotion from your furry friend.